Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Desember 2024 09.01.09 UTC
+- WIB: Rabu, 11 Desember 2024 10.06.45 UTC
-- WITA: Rabu, 11 Desember 2024 10.01.09 UTC
+- WITA: Rabu, 11 Desember 2024 11.06.45 UTC
-- WIT: Rabu, 11 Desember 2024 11.01.09 UTC
+- WIT: Rabu, 11 Desember 2024 12.06.45 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success